The “Widow Project” manuscript was the working title for the book described below that will be published with Routledge in 2021.

 Writing the Self in Bereavement: A story of Love, Spousal Loss, and Resilience by Reinekke Lengelle

-Losing loved ones is our common fate.
-Yet, death is something we frequently (and perhaps wisely) ignore until we are faced with the reality of the loss of a beloved or our own impending death.
-Our resistance may in part be fuelled by worries about how we would cope and the assumptions we may make about loss and grieving.
-For instance, we may believe, contrary to current research, that we are not likely to be resilient, or that grief must unfold in particular stages within an acceptable timeframe, or that we must “stay strong” to cope well.
-This autoethnographic exploration of the death of the author’s spouse is an invitation instead to be vulnerable and open and allow loss and grief to be what they will and learn to surrender to or inhabit grief’s rhythms, while also engaging actively and reflexively with the thoughts and feelings that arise.
+To lose loved ones is our common fate.
+Yet death is something we frequently (and perhaps wisely) ignore until we are faced with the reality of the loss of a beloved, or our own impending death.
+Our resistance may in part be prompted by worries about how we would cope and the assumptions we may make about loss and grieving.
+For instance, we may believe, contrary to current research, that we will not be resilient, or that grief must unfold in specific stages within an acceptable timeframe, or that we must “stay strong” to cope well.
+This exploration of the death of the author’s spouse is an invitation instead to be vulnerable and open and learn to inhabit and surrender to grief’s rhythms, while engaging actively and reflexively with the thoughts and feelings that arise.

 Reinekke Lengelle tells the story of her partner in life and work, Frans Meijers, who developed a rare cancer and dies within seven months of his diagnosis.
 She speaks about the way in which they openly faced the news of his illness, how he made end of life choices, and how poems she wrote while he was ill and after his death became a way to express feelings, stay close to Frans, and live well without him.